ossec/ossec-docs/docs/manual/monitoring/process-monitoring.rst

         <command>df -h</command>
     </localfile>

-Since we already have a sample rule for df -h included into OSSEC you would see the following when any partition reached 100%::
+Since we already have a sample rule for df -h included with OSSEC you would see the following when any partition reached 100%::

     ** Alert 1257451341.28290: mail - ossec,low_diskspace,